 Giving to a charity can be a great way to spread goodwill and support causes you believe in.
 There’s also the added benefit of a tax deduction for any eligible donation over $2.
-But there can also be additional costs, such as admin or card-processing fees, which water down your contributions.
+Here, we explore the different ways you can make charity donations with a credit card – including a couple of charity credit cards.

-How much will I pay for using a credit card to make a donation?
+How much will I pay when using a credit card to make a donation?

 How much of my donation actually goes to the charity?

 Again, this varies depending on the charity, but they must be transparent about how they spend their money, so you can get this information fairly easily from their websites and annual reports.

 For example, CARE Australia’s website explains that 9 cents per $1 went towards administration and fundraising costs in 2019/20, and 91c in every dollar went towards their charitable pursuits.